 Benefits of Blockchain in Elections

-Using blockchain technology in elections comes with some cool perks:
+Using blockchain technology in elections comes with some useful:

 - Security: It’s super hard to hack into.